Alfa Romeo New York Taxi

-The taxi featured flat floor space for wheelchair storage under the seats and sliding doors on both sides, making it one of the first cars to have this feature.
-It was based on the front-wheel-drive running gear of the Alfa Romeo F12 van, including a 1.3-litre petrol engine and independent suspension in both the front and rear.
+The concept was based on the front-wheel-drive running gear of the Alfa Romeo F12 van, including a 1.3-litre petrol engine mounted directly over the front wheels, and independent suspension in both the front and rear.

 Some of the design principles explored in the taxi were expanded upon with the Lancia Megagamma, which was a less boxy, more streamlined prototype that gave form to the modern multi-purpose vehicle (MPV).